Sirius-social/sirius-sdk-python/how-tos/distributed_state_machines/README.rst

 Cryptography support and communication abstractions are out of the box thanks to **Sirius SDK**.
 Moreover developer can upgrade existing tools cause of multi-language and open-source nature of solution.

-Will show later why we can't view presented distributed-state-machine as consensus procedure for building Trust.
+Will show later why we can't view presented distributed-state-machine as consensus procedure for building **Trust**.